The Members of

 Key Audit Matters

 The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the Annual report but does not includethe Financial Statements and our auditors' report thereon.
+The otherinformation comprises the information included in the Management Discussion and AnalysisBoard's Report including Annexures to Board's Report Business Responsibility ReportCorporate Governance and Shareholder's Information but does not include the financialstatements and our auditor's report thereon.

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.